 image

-1. Open in a new tab: It allows viewing the job post, which is a useful shortcut to check out how the job post looks.
+1. View: It allows viewing the job post, which is a useful shortcut to check out how the job post looks.
 This can be accessed even if the job post has not been published, meaning that you can share the job post using the URL.

 2. Tracking links: Tracking links are used to gain insight into where a candidate came from when applying for the job.
 As an example, when sharing a job post on LinkedIn, the shared URL will contain a small addition at the end, “&path=linkedin,” that will tell the system that this applicant applied coming from LinkedIn.

 3. Notifications: Job post notifications can be set up to send out news about the job post to your candidate database.
-This is a useful tool to get your new recruitment out there, where you can set up various criteria for skills, location and attributes to narrow it down to a suitable selection.
+This is a useful tool to get your new job opportunity out there, where you can set up various criteria for skills, location and attributes to narrow it down to a suitable selection.
 Read more about job post notifications here.

-6. Create copy: This can be used to create a copy of an existing job post.
+8. Create copy: This can be used to create a copy of an existing job post.
 It is useful if you have already created the perfect template for a job post that can be reused later.

-7. Archive job post: Archiving a job post will put it in the “archived job posts” filter.
+9. Archive: Archiving a job post will put it in the “archived job posts” filter.
 Note that by doing so, you will not unpublish the job post from any external job portals.

-8. Delete job post: This will delete the job post.
+10. Delete: This will delete the job post.
 Generally, it is not recommended unless the job post was made by mistake, as job posts that go past the end date will end up as expired.

 Was this article helpful?